Padua: Government

+While Veneto has traditionally been Italy's most conservative region, Padua as a university city has had somewhat left-wing leanings.
+In the 1970s, leftist groups like Potere Operaio and Autonomia Operaia were strong in the city.
+Since the mayors became directly elected in 1995, only two right-wing mayors have been elected: Giustina Mistrello Destro in 1999 and Massimo Bitonci in 2014.

 Economy

 The industrial area of Padova was created in the eastern part of the city in 1946; it is now one of the biggest industrial zones in Europe, having an area of 11 million sqm.
 The main offices of 1,300 industries are based here, employing 50,000 people.
 In the industrial zone, there are two railway stations, one fluvial port, three truck terminals, two highway exits and a lot of connected services, such as hotels, post offices and directional centres.

+According to data released by the Italian Ministry of the Economy and Finances, based on declared income from tax filings, the total average per capita gross income in Padova was €30,134 for 2022, well above the declared average for Italy at €20,039.

+The rate of local income tax for Padova has trended steadily upwards from 0.20% in 2001.
+In 2024, the city levied a local income tax with rates that ranged from 0.69% to 0.80% depending on the bracket.

 Transport

 By car

 By car, there are 2 motorways (autostrade in Italian): A4 Brescia-Padova, connecting it to Verona (then to Brenner Pass, Innsbruck and Bavaria) and Milan (then Switzerland, Turin and France); A4 Padova-Venezia, to Venice then Belluno (for Dolomites holiday resorts like Cortina) Trieste and Tarvisio (for Austria, Slovenia, Croatia and Eastern Europe); A13 Bologna-Padova, to Ferrara and Bologna (then Central and South Italy).
 Roads connect Padua with all the large and small centers of the region.
 A motorway with more than 20 exits surrounds the city, connecting districts and the small towns of the surrounding region.